Towards Handling Uncertainty-at-Source in AI -- A Review and Next Steps for Interval Regression: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{nterval-valued} data have gained increasing attention across a variety of contexts, as they offer a systematic way to capture information complete with an intrinsic representation of range or uncertainty in each individual `measurement', which is not possible using point-values, such as numbers or ranks.
+\IEEEPARstart{I}{nterval-valued} (IV) data have gained increasing attention across a variety of contexts as they offer a systematic way to capture information complete with an intrinsic representation of range or uncertainty in each individual `measurement', which is not possible using point-values, such as numbers or ranks.
 Such data may arise due to imprecision and uncertainty in measurement (e.g., sensor data), inherent uncertainty of outcome (e.g., estimations of stock prices ~\cite{lin2020symbolic}, climate/weather forecasting~\cite{sun2015normal}), or inherent vagueness or nuance (e.g., in linguistic terms~\cite{liu2008encoding}).
-A growing body of evidence also suggests that subjective judgement of humans (e.g., experts, consumers) may be better represented by intervals~\cite{wagner2015interval,Ellerby2020CapturingIU}, where the interval width/size captures the response range as a conjunctive set (e.g., the reals between 2 and 4), or degree of uncertainty in respect to an estimate or rating ---a disjunctive set (e.g., confidence interval) \cite{kabir2020similarity}.
+A growing body of evidence also suggests that subjective judgement of humans (e.g., experts, consumers) may be better represented by intervals~\cite{wagner2015interval,ellerby2021capturing}, where the interval width/size captures the response range as a conjunctive set (e.g., the reals between 2 and 4), or degree of uncertainty with respect to an estimate or rating---a disjunctive set (e.g., confidence interval) \cite{kabir2020similarity}.

-Regression analysis for estimating one or more variables is an important task in data analysis, pattern recognition, and machine learning under the wider umbrella of AI.
-While regression is most commonly applied to numeric data, researchers have recently begun to develop methods of applying (linear) regression analysis to interval-valued data~\cite{brito2007modelling}.
-To date, existing models have been developed either within the framework of random sets or symbolic data analysis (SDA)~\cite{yeh2017tree,gonzalez2013constrained}.
+Regression analysis for estimating one or more variables is an important task in data analysis and machine learning under the wider umbrella of AI.
+While regression is most commonly applied to numeric data, researchers have begun to develop methods of applying (linear) regression analysis to IV data~\cite{brito2007modelling}.
+To date, models designed to handle data sets where \emph{both} independent (regressor) and dependent (regressand) variables are IV have been developed within the frameworks of random sets and symbolic data analysis (SDA)~\cite{yeh2017tree,gonzalez2013constrained}.
 In the random set framework, intervals are viewed as compact convex sets in $\mathbb{R}$, and their interaction is modelled according to set arithmetic~\cite{gonzalez2007least,blanco2011estimation,boukezzoula2011midpoint,blanco2013set,garcia2020multiple}.
-On the other hand, in the SDA setting, the classical regression model is expanded to interval-valued data where intervals are treated as bivariate vectors~\cite{billard2000regression,billard2002symbolic,neto2008centre,neto2010constrained,wang2012linear,sun2015linear,souza2017parametrized,hao2017constrained}.
+On the other hand, in the SDA setting, the classical regression model is expanded to IV data where intervals are treated as bi-variate vectors~\cite{billard2000regression,billard2002symbolic,neto2008centre,neto2010constrained,wang2012linear,sun2015linear,souza2017parametrized,hao2017constrained}.